Billy De Wolfe: Early life and early stage career

 Born William Andrew Jones in the Wollaston neighborhood of Quincy, Massachusetts, De Wolfe was the son of a Welsh bookbinder who encouraged him to become a Baptist minister.
 Instead, Billy developed an interest in the theatre.
 He found work as an usher before becoming a dancer with the Jimmy O'Connor Band.
 It was at this point that he changed his last name initially to "De Wolf" (the e was added later), which was the last name of the manager of the Massachusetts theatre where he worked.
 In 1925, De Wolfe landed chorus boy spots in the Broadway musicals Artists and Models and The Cocoanuts.
 He then went on to tour Europe with a dance team for most of the 1930s, appearing in a London revue called "Revels in Rhythm" and "danced before royalty on nine continents."
-During World War II, he served in the United States Navy until he was discharged in 1944 for medical reasons, due to a reported arthritic condition.
+During World War II, he served in the U.S. Navy until he was discharged in 1944 for medical reasons, due to a reported arthritic condition.